What STR License Airbnb Hosts Need to Operate in the US

-But, if you’re wondering about what kind of paperwork you’ll need to do, don’t worry.
-This article is here to guide you through the process of short-term rental STR licensing.
-There are a number of things you need to be aware of when applying for an STR license – so let’s dive into a few details.
+The good news is, if you’re wondering about the paperwork involved, we have answers.
+This article is here to guide you through the process of short-term rental licensing.
+There are a number of things you need to be aware of when applying for an STR license, so let’s dive into it.

 Compliance prevents risks of legal issues and fines

 Some counties and municipalities are much stricter than others when it comes to short-term rentals.
-For instance, New York City has a whole suite of rules covered by the NYS Multiple Dwelling Law, the NYC Administrative Code, and the New York City Zoning Resolution.
+For instance, New York City has a whole suite of rules.

-These ban the short-term rental of entire apartments or buildings for periods of less than 30 days.
+NY has a ban on the short-term rental of entire apartments or buildings for periods of less than 30 days.
 If you live in the property as your primary residence, you can rent out part of it for a period ranging under 30 days, but even so, you can host no more than two paying guests at once.

 Fosters community ties and avoids potential conflicts

-Researching the factors that apply to securing STR licenses in your local area should be the first item on your to-do list.
-Not everything listed here will necessarily be relevant to your circumstances, but plenty will be, and it’s important to nail down the essentials in advance.
+Note that not everything listed here will necessarily be relevant to your circumstances, but plenty will be, and it’s important to nail down the essentials in advance.

 Local zoning and municipal ordinances